28 July 2013

 One of the more subtler concepts that I've run across, and it is perhaps more valuable to recognize because of its subtlety, is clearing squares for pieces.
 The piece that is moving is therefore not the significant actor in the chess drama, it is the piece that will replace it on the square.
 This may be an obvious concept to many, but for those of us who too easily overlook ideas or valuable candidate moves, the insight can help our thinking and give us an extra edge.
 It can also be a combinative idea or a positional one, so it has broad applications.

-Chess being a practical game, here are some illustrations of how this mastery concept can work in practice.
+Chess being a practical game, here are two very clear illustrations of how this mastery concept can work in practice.
 Chesstempo also has an illustration of a piece clearance sacrifice as part of its reference on tactical motifs.

 1. Ernesto Real de Azua - Vinay Bhat (2000)

 This game was highlighted on GM Bhat's There and Back Again blog and was included in Daniel Naroditsky's Mastering Positional Chess (New in Chess, 2010).
-The next move in the viewer (19...b5) dramatically paves the way for ..Nb6 and gets Black out of a serious jam.
+The key move 19...b5! dramatically paves the way for ..Nb6 and gets Black out of a serious jam.
 The link above has more of GM Bhat's analysis and commentary.

 2. Alexander Chernin - Anthony Miles (1985)